MartyMarek/Cross-Road-Signalling-optimisation-with-RL/README.md

 * PPO : model_training_ppo.ipynb

 The hyperparameters can be turned in each of these files by providing the desired value to the listed variables in the notebook.

+For evaluation of each model (using the best of each model we have created using the training above), you can simply run the following notebook:

+* model_evaluation.ipynb

+To generate plots to compare each model's metrics, run the following notebook:

+* model_evaluation_plots.ipynb